 In parallel, we have worked on developing technologies to track nutrition, as well as algorithms to automatically explain events and find causal relationships.
 In the long term, these will be combined to do things like automatically find what someone ate and link it to their personalized glycemic response.

 Fostering connections via community

-We’re seeing virtual community and virtual events playing a critical role in maximizing data value, a trend that's echoed by others throughout the industry.
-“Traditional industry players are increasingly entering the data capture space via integrations and co-branding,” says Mike Caldwell, founder and chief engineer of Pacer Health."A common scenario is the virtual event, where activity trackers allow their global user base to participate in online events that have sponsorships, medals and rewards just like real offline endurance events or charity walks.
-Corporate wellness and insurance tie-ins are also areas to watch, with white labeling of existing products also being a commonly discussed business model."
+Mike Caldwell, founder and chief engineer of Pacer Health says, “A common scenario is the virtual event, where activity trackers allow their global user base to participate in online events that have sponsorships, medals, and rewards just like real offline endurance events or charity walks.
+Corporate wellness and insurance tie-ins are also areas to watch, with white labeling of existing products also being a commonly discussed business model.”